Stanford Dish (Stanford Radio Telescope)

-The Stanford Dish, known locally as the Dish, is a radio antenna in the Stanford foothills.
-The 150 ft dish was built in 1961 by the Stanford Research Institute (now SRI International).
-The cost to construct the antenna was $4.5 million, and was funded by the United States Air Force.
-In the 1960s the Dish was used to provide information on Soviet radar installations by detecting radio signals bounced off the moon.
+The Stanford Dish, known locally as the Dish, is a steerable radio antenna in the Stanford, California foothills.
+"The Dish" is also used locally to refer to the surrounding hiking area.

+The 150 ft Dish was built in 1961 by the Stanford Research Institute (now SRI International).
+The cost to construct the antenna was $4.5 million, funded by the United States Air Force.
+In the 1960s, the Dish was used to provide information on Soviet radar installations by detecting radio signals bounced off the moon.

-Later on, the Dish was used to communicate with satellites and spacecraft.
-With its unique bistatic range radio communications, where the transmitter and receiver are separate units, the powerful radar antenna was well-suited for communicating with spacecraft in regions where conventional radio signals may be disrupted.
+Subsequently, the Dish was used to communicate with satellites and spacecraft.
+With its unique bistatic range radio communications, whereby the transmitter and receiver are separate units, the powerful radar antenna was suitable for communicating with spacecraft in regions where conventional radio signals may be disrupted.

 At one point, the Dish transmitted signals to each of the Voyager craft that NASA dispatched into the outer reaches of the Solar System.
 In 1982 it was used to rescue the amateur radio satellite UoSAT-1.

-Today
+Later uses

-The dish is still actively used today for academic and research purposes.
+As of 2018, the Dish is still actively used for academic and research purposes.
 It is owned by the U.S. Government and operated by SRI International.
 It is used for commanding and calibrating spacecraft and for radio astronomy measurements.

 Recreational route

 The area around the Dish offers a popular 3.5 mile recreational trail, visited by an average of 1,500–1,800 people daily.
 The trail around the dish is known for its rolling hills and beautiful views, which on a clear day extend to San Jose, San Francisco, and the East Bay.
 The Stanford Running Club hosts an annual Dish Race and fun run that forms a 3.25 mile loop around the Dish trail.

-While hikers, walkers, and runners are welcome, biking and dogs at the dish are not allowed on the trail.
-The opening hours are as per the schedule below, roughly matching daylight hours:
+While hikers, walkers, and runners are welcome, bicycles and dogs are not allowed on the trail.
+It is open during daylight hours: